 \subsection{dQNN ansätze}

-The dQNN ansatz type is shown in Fig.~\ref{fig:dqnn} for the original circuit architecture from \cite{Beer2020,Beer2021} and our enhancements including the data re-upload structure.
-Similar to the layered ans\"atze, one can see from Fig.~\ref{fig_d6_compare} in App.~\ref{Preliminaries_Multi} that a certain number of hidden qubits and layers is needed to achieve meaningful learning capability for a certain Fourier degree when using the dQNN ansatz type.
-In the case of $d=6$, a structure of at least $[2,2,2,1]$ was needed where the notation is according to Eq.~(\ref{eq:notation_qubits_dqnn}).
-This ansatz has 2 hidden layers and a maximum of 4 neighbouring qubits, meaning qubits that are directly connected to each other.
+The dQNN ansatz type is shown in Fig.~\ref{fig:dqnn} for the original circuit architecture from Refs.~\cite{Beer2020,Beer2021} and our enhancements, including the data reupload structure.
+Similar to the layered ans\"atze, one can see from Fig.~\ref{fig_d6_compare} in Appendix~\ref{Preliminaries_Multi} that a certain number of hidden qubits and layers is needed to achieve meaningful learning capability for a certain Fourier degree when using the dQNN ansatz type.
+In the case of $d=6$, a structure of at least $[2,2,2,1]$ was needed where the notation is according to Eq.~\eqref{eq:notation_qubits_dqnn}.
+This ansatz has two hidden layers and a maximum of four neighboring qubits, meaning qubits that are directly connected to each other.

-Evaluating $\mu_6$ for the dQNN ansatz type with $U^1 = R_YR_Z$, we find as a first result that the learning capability is close to $\mu_6 \approx 0.1$ and we are, thus, not able to learn Fourier series when we encode classical data only on the input qubits as depicted in Fig.~\ref{fig:dqnn_org}.
+Evaluating $\mu_6$ for the dQNN ansatz type with $U^1 = R_YR_Z$, we find as a first result that the learning capability is close to $\mu_6 \approx 0.1$, and we are, thus, not able to learn Fourier series when we encode classical data only on the input qubits as depicted in Fig.~\ref{fig:dqnn_org}.
 This is shown in Fig.~\ref{fig:dQNN_dr_zl} where the first two ans\"atze $[6,1]$ and $[6,4,1]$ have enough qubits but not the right structure to achieve a meaningful learning capability.
-Note that the ansatz $[6,4,1]$ has a hidden layer of 4 qubits without data re-upload.
-Defining a data-reupload strategy for the hidden qubits increases the learning capability drastically.
-This is shown in Fig.~\ref{fig:dQNN_dr_zl} for both re-upload ans\"atze from Fig.~\ref{fig:dqnn_dr} and Fig.~\ref{fig:dqnn_dr_zl}.
-Furthermore, we find that a medium-sized amount of neighbouring qubits (3 or 4 in the case of a degree 6 function) is preferable over having many neighbouring qubits (7 in the case of degree 6) or only a few (2 for degree 6).
-If the number of neighbouring qubits is higher (4 or 6 instead of 3 for $\mu_6$), the learning capability is better when more hidden than input qubits are used (see Fig.~\ref{fig:dQNN_dr_zl}).
+Note that the ansatz $[6,4,1]$ has a hidden layer of four qubits without data reupload.
+Defining a data reupload strategy for the hidden qubits increases the learning capability drastically.
+This is shown in Fig.~\ref{fig:dQNN_dr_zl} for both reupload ans\"atze from Fig.~\ref{fig:dqnn_dr} and Fig.~\ref{fig:dqnn_dr_zl}.
+Furthermore, we find that a medium-sized amount of neighboring qubits (three or four in the case of a degree six function) is preferable over having many neighboring qubits (seven in the case of degree six) or only a few (two for degree six).
+If the number of neighboring qubits is higher (four or six instead of three for $\mu_6$), then the learning capability is better when more hidden than input qubits are used [see Fig.~\ref{fig:dQNN_dr_zl}].